 Avoid overexposing your skin to sunlight, wind, or cold weather.
 Your skin will be more prone to sunburn, dryness, or irritation, especially during the first 2 or 3 weeks of treatment.
 However, you or your child should not stop using isotretinoin unless the skin irritation becomes too severe.
 Do not use a sunlamp or tanning beds.

 To help isotretinoin to work properly, use sunscreen or sunblock lotions with a sun protection factor (SPF) of at least 15 on a regular basis.
 Also, wear protective clothing and hats.

 Isotretinoin may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you, your child, or your caregiver notice any of these side effects, check with you doctor right away.

-Isotretinoin may increase pressure in your head.
-This may increase your risk of vision loss or serious brain problems.
-Check with your doctor right away if you have a bad headache, blurred vision, dizziness, nausea or vomiting, or seizures.
+Isotretinoin may increase pressure in your head, which may lead to vision loss or serious brain problems.
+Check with your doctor right away if you have a bad headache, blurred vision, dizziness, nausea, vomiting, or seizures.